 Encourage first year students and sophomores to start thinking about scholarships EARLY.

-Encourage students to engage in self reflection, define their goals, research award opportunities that match these goals and aspirations, and have them make an appointment with the Office of Fellowships Advising.
-Direct them to materials (look under faculty resources on our website for printable materials for students).
+Encourage students to engage in self reflection , define their goals, research award opportunities that match these goals and aspirations, and have them make an appointment with the Director of National and International Fellowships.
 Advise students not to wait until their last year of college to apply, because the process itself helps to refine these goals and interests further.

 Encourage students who are already scholarship winners or have been recognized by the Occidental community in some capacity to apply for national awards.
 Most people who win national awards have been given College awards such as merit based scholarships.
 One scholarship tends to lead to another.